Page playoff system

-The Page playoff system is a playoff format used primarily in softball and curling at the championship level, the Indian Premier League and Pakistan Super League cricket tournaments.
-Teams are seeded using a round-robin tournament and the top four play a mix of a single-elimination and double-elimination tournament to determine the winner.
-It is identical to a four-team McIntyre system playoff, first used by the WANFL, SANFL and VFL in Australia in 1931, originally called the Page–McIntyre system, after the VFL delegate, the Richmond Football Club's Secretary, Percy "Pip" Page, who had advocated its use.
+The Page playoff system is a playoff format.
+It is used in top level competitions in softball, curling, and the Indian Premier League, Pakistan Super League, and Bangladesh Premier League cricket tournaments, and is used widely in lower level competitions around Australia.
+Teams are seeded using a round-robin or league tournament, and the top four play a mix of a single-elimination and double-elimination tournament to determine the winner.

 History

+The Page playoff system first gained prominence in Australia, where it was adopted by all of the top level state football leagues (the Victorian Football League, West Australian Football League and South Australian National Football League) in 1931.
+It came to be named after Percy "Pip" Page, the Richmond Football Club delegate who moved the motion to adopt it in the Victorian league; and it was first proposed by lawyer Kenneth McIntyre.
+The system came to used widely throughout Australia in many sports for most four-team finals competitions.

 The Page playoff system was used at the Australian Rugby League Championship 1954–1972.
-In Australia, its most notable use today is in netball, having been adopted by Suncorp Super Netball when it began play in 2017.
+In Australia, its most notable use today is in netball, having been adopted by Super Netball when it began play in 2017.

 The system has been used since 1990 by the International Softball Federation and its successor, the World Baseball Softball Confederation, for the Women's Softball World Championship and from 1996 to 2008 at the Olympic Games.

 Its first use in curling was by the Canadian Curling Association in the 1995 Labatt Brier, the men's championship, and was adopted the next year at the 1996 Scott Tournament of Hearts, the women's championship.
 It gained acceptance and in 2005 the World Curling Championships started using it until 2018 when the playoff format was switched to re-seeding 6 team single-elimination.
 It has not yet been adopted in curling at the Olympic Games.

 The format is used in the Indian Premier League cricket tournament since 2011.